timoteosoutello/dev-spring-redhat-jboss/README.md

 Depends on what to be used, need to change the pom dependency and other datasource parameters like below:

+Without JBOSS:
 spring.datasource.url=jdbc:
 spring.datasource.driver-class-name=
 PS: Currently using H2 memory database

+With JBOSS, is necessary to adapt the standalone/domain configurations.

 ## Running the App